Best Mattress 2026

 To test edge support, we evaluate how well the perimeter of a mattress performs when placing weight on it.
 Our testers sit on the edge of the bed and then move in and out of position, noting how stable and supportive the edges feel during these transitions.

-Our testers also assess edge support by placing stacks of weights on top of each other directly on the edge of the bed.
+We also assess edge support by placing stacks of weights on top of each other directly on the edge of the bed and using a tape measure to measure the sinkage.
 We repeat this process three times using three weight stacks — a 99-pound stack, a 154-pound stack, and a 198-pound stack.
-Next, we use a tape measure to measure the sinkage.
+These weight stacks are meant to simulate different body types.

 Cooling